FIF Filing Checklist

 - Remove clearly exempt rights before calculating, especially eligible ASX-listed Australian company shares, Australian-resident FIF exemptions, CFC interests, and other IR461 exemptions.

-- Use the NZ$50,000 cost-threshold tracker for natural-person or eligible type A trustee cases.
-If cost exceeds the threshold on any day, the first NZ$50,000 is not deducted.
+- Use the cost-threshold tracker for natural-person or eligible type A trustee cases.
+Current IR461 guidance uses NZ$50,000; Budget 2026 proposes NZ$100,000 from 2026-27.
+If cost exceeds the relevant threshold on any day, the threshold amount is not deducted.

 - Opening market value for each relevant FIF interest at the start of the income year, usually 1 April.